gcompany/kubernetes-workshops/bundles/kubernetes-101/workshop/labs/containerizing-your-application.md

 # Associate the docker command line tool with your Docker Hub account.
 docker login

+# Use the Dockerfile to build a new monolith image.
+docker build -t <your_repo>/monolith:1.0.0 .

 # Upload the image into your Docker repository.
 docker push <your_repo>/monolith:1.0.0
 ```